minasvisual/php-crawler-framework/readme.md

 Copy app/examples/example.php to app/models/ (if folder not exists, create it!)

-Open playground and choice model and click in "Run model"
+Open playground (http://localhost/path/to/application/) and choose example model and click in "Get by model"

 ## Thirty part libs